Hey there friend, and Welcome aboard!!

 Up, down, and all around, so turn that frown, upside down!!

 Certain tracks are better in the way that they portray sound, so be aware of your mix and master.
 It is important with the Mage.

 The image also has very nice depth; you’re able to hear stuff in the background with relative ease.
 Not only that, but it comes through with crystal clear precision.

 “Do I make myself clear Mr. Bender?”

-Out of my LGX Charge it simply isn’t loud enough, but your mileage may vary depending on your phone.
+Out of my LGX Charge, it simply isn’t loud enough, but your mileage may vary depending on your phone.

 Craig himself also recommends them out of a NAIM DAC V-1 which I also love.
-Unfortunately, Audio Advice sold the unit that I was using for demo before I got a chance to try the Mage with it.
+Unfortunately, Audio Advice sold the unit that I was using for the demo before I got a chance to try the Mage with it.

 I would say the Mage works for most genres.
 Some that I like them with are:

-They are going to work very well for these genres, as well as stuff like Classical, Folk, Acoustic, and generally softer genres with emphasis on detail, instrumentation, and the Timbre of instruments in particular.
+They are going to work very well for these genres, as well as stuff like Classical, Folk, Acoustic, and generally softer genres with an emphasis on detail, instrumentation, and the Timbre of instruments in particular.
 What is Timbre?

 Let’s get into some of the tracks I tested with these bad boys!